 There are several reasons I chose to study at ULaw; it has a good reputation, I was able to discuss this with some of the legal team in BT who had experience with the University and spoke positively about it.
 The campus in Birmingham was ideal for me; I often worked long hours, so the fact that the campus is nearby helped me balance work with my studies.
 The teaching hours are also flexible so I was able to balance work by studying on weekends and evenings.

-With the GDL, it was great to get such a wide overview of the legal system.
+With the GDL (now the PGDL), it was great to get such a wide overview of the legal system.
 I realised that I had little understanding of the UK legal system and I found it fascinating how the principles that underpinned it have evolved over centuries.
 Also, studying while the UK was involved in the Brexit debate gave me a completely new perspective on the conversations (and myths) within the media.

 I found the LPC very different, much more practical and in many ways, I actually found this course easier (I think by then I had got used to balancing studying with work).
 I would have liked to be working in a practice alongside the LPC as I would have benefited more from applying the skills I was learning but I am looking forward to doing this when I start my training contract in September.